huplay/demo-gpt-java/models/README.md

 ### LLaMA (Meta AI) ###

 LLaMA (Large Language Model Meta AI) is a large language model announced by Meta (Facebook) in 23 Feb 2023.
 The trained parameters were shared only to academic researchers, but on 2 March it was leaked to the public.

+These models are not ported yet as I don't have all the necessary details, but there's a chance the smaller models could be used somehow.

 Vocabulary size is 32,000.